Dr-Soo/Test/README.md

 # Test
- Testing  for function of GIthub
+ Testing the basic function of Github

 # Author
  DrSoo